Doctoral Program FAQs

 We try to make decisions about the doctoral program by the first week of March.
 Admitted students then have until mid-April to make their decision whether or not to enroll.
 Thus, the wait list process extends through mid-April, and sometimes shortly beyond that.
 We do our best to keep everyone informed of their status.

 The application deadline for the Ph.D. program is January 2.
-For applications, both the general and subject sections of the Graduate Record Examination are required.
 Application forms should be accompanied by a personal statement, a writing sample (a critical essay) of not more than 20 pages, transcripts and three letters of recommendation, preferably from teachers who know the applicant's work.
-Requests for application to the graduate program should be sent to the Graduate School of Arts and Sciences at firstname.lastname@example.org.
-Or you can write to the following address:
+Requests for application to the graduate program should be sent to the Graduate School of the Morrissey College of Arts and Sciences at email@example.com.
+Alternatively, you can write to the following address:

 Graduate School of Arts and Sciences Admissions Office